MicrosoftDocs/biztalk-docs/biztalk/technical-guides/advanced-information-about-backup-and-restore2.md

 ---
-description: "Learn more about: Advanced Information About Backup and Restore"
+description: "Learn advanced information and details of the backup and restore processes of BizTalk Server, including information about marked transactions, full backups, and logs."
 title: "Advanced Information About Backup and Restore2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"